topleft/google-places-basics/readme.md

   });
 ```

 Take at look at what is going on inside the event listener function.
-Google has provided really nice syntax for all of our objects and methods(methods are the same thing as functions more or less) and you can read its meaning pretty easily.
-In this code we set the `place` variable to a Place object that is returned by the Auto Complete.
+Google has provided really nice syntax for all of our objects and methods(methods are vary similar to functions) and you can read its meaning pretty easily.
+In this code we set the `place` variable to a Place object that is returned by the Auto-Complete.
 This is our first taste of a Google 'Place' object.
 They are packed with information on location, address, business type, Google rating, phone number, realtime information like isOpen (yeah...now! so cool).
 Check out all the details a google Place gives you access to [here](https://developers.google.com/maps/documentation/javascript/places#place_details).

+#### Move the Map on Click

 Lets move the map to the given place when our user clicks the 'Find' button.